 - This chart shows the total number of at-fault and mostly at-fault claims reported by reporting quarter.
 It should be noted there is a delay of up to nine months between an insurer receiving a claim and assessing it as "at-fault".
 This chart illustrates the quarter a claim was determined as 'at-fault' - After allowing for the one-off increase in the second quarter of 2019 and excluding reporting quarters 2020Q3, and 2021Q4 to 2022Q2, on average around 500 at-fault claims are reported per quarter - At-fault claims reported in quarters 2020Q2 2020Q3 and 2021Q4 2022Q2 are lower, which were due to lower traffic volumes during the two COVID-19 lockdowns in NSW.
 Claim volumes are also lower in reporting quarter 2022Q1 2022Q2, which may be partially attributed to delays in reporting.
-Claims reported in quarters 2022Q3 2023Q2 have increased slightly compared to COVID-19 affected quarters, but remain below pre-COVID lockdown levels - The decrease in claims reported in reporting quarter 2023Q3 is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the 2022 Motor Accident Injuries Amendment Act, which will result in greater delays in fault status determination for accidents occurring from 1 April 2023.
+Claims reported in quarters 2022Q3 2023Q2 have increased slightly compared to COVID-19 affected quarters, but remain below pre-COVID lockdown levels - The decrease in claims reported for reporting quarters 2023Q3 2023Q4 is likely due to the extension of the statutory benefit liability decision from 3 to 9 months under the amendments, which will likely result in slower reporting of fault status determination for accidents occurring from 1 April 2023.